George Gardiner (politician): Member of Parliament

 When in November 1990, Margaret Thatcher was on the verge of resignation, Gardiner led a last gasp deputation of loyal MPs to Number 10 to try to persuade her to fight on.
 She listened politely to their pleas, but her mind was already made up and she announced her departure the following day.
 Gardiner was rewarded with a knighthood in her resignation honours list.
 He voted for her chosen successor, John Major, in the leadership contest to replace her.
 Major defeated Michael Heseltine and Douglas Hurd to become Prime Minister and Conservative party leader.
 However, Gardiner later became disillusioned with Major for his apparent lack of Thatcherite beliefs and plotted against him.
-He was vice-president of the conservative Selsdon Group, named after the key swing voters that the party said it needed to win elections, the Selsdon resident.
-In 1986, he was elected to the 1922 Committee executive.
-In January 1991, following the demise of his friend, David Storey, the Club's ousted chairman, Gardiner left the Monday Club.
+He was vice-president of the conservative Selsdon Group, named after the shadow cabinet meeting in January 1970 at the Selsdon Park Hotel, which introduced then-radical free market policy ideas to the Conservative Party.
+In 1986, Gardiner was elected to the 1922 Committee executive.
+He left the Monday Club in January 1991, after his friend, David Storey, was ousted as chairman during a period of infighting.

 Attempting to preserve the party's Thatcherite philosophy undiluted, Gardiner was instrumental in setting up the Conservative Way Forward group, with the express aim of providing a focal point for supporting those seen as ideologically sympathetic to Thatcherism in the government: including Michael Portillo and John Redwood.
 Some credit the organisation with success in ensuring a shift to the right in the new prospective parliamentary candidates being selected within the party after 1992.

 In February 1994, Gardiner was given short shrift by Major after it was disclosed by the press that a delegation of MPs he led intended to tell Major that he must promote key right-wing ministers as a condition of their continued support.
 In July 1994, Gardiner left the Church of England and became a Roman Catholic in protest against the Anglican church's ordination of women priests.

 In the July 1995 leadership election contest, Gardiner voted for John Redwood as party leader.
 After Redwood was defeated, Gardiner told Major to bring him back to the cabinet, which Major refused to do.

 Gardiner resigned from the Conservative Party after being deselected by his local party association.
-He had survived a deselection attempt on 28 June 1996, but an article six months later in the Sunday Express, where he compared Major to a ventriloquist's dummy for the government's pro-European Chancellor Kenneth Clarke proved to be the last straw for his constituency party, and Gardiner was deselected as Conservative candidate for the next general election, by 291 votes to 226 votes, on 30 January 1997.
+He had previously survived a deselection attempt on 28 June 1996, but an article six months later in the Sunday Express, where he compared Major to a ventriloquist's dummy for the government's pro-European Chancellor Kenneth Clarke proved to be the last straw for his constituency party, and Gardiner was deselected as Conservative candidate for the next general election, by 291 votes to 226 votes, on 30 January 1997.

 After unsuccessfully challenging the decision in the courts, on 8 March 1997, Gardiner joined the Referendum Party and was its candidate in the 1997 general election.
 He was, for two weeks, the only person ever to have sat as a Referendum Party MP.